 Click on the following button to compare our services and pricing to that of our top three competitors!

-DECLARATIONS: Our process server in China will provide status of service upon request for an additional charge.
+DECLARATIONS: Our China process server will provide status of service upon request for an additional charge.
 We subscribe to the U.S. Department of State weekly up-dates on international service of process and the Central Intelligence Agency briefings on social conditions abroad and monitor problems in nations that might affect the completion of the service.
 Estimated time for completion of service is subject to change depending on current conditions.

 WARNING: Beware of companies that quote suspiciously low rates.
 They often come back later with an excuse for an additional charge.
 Our rates are firm for one address quoted.
 Other companies are actually brokerage firms or website developers, not process service agencies, who farm out assignments to companies that are not knowledgeable or qualified on international service of process.